ERR FLOW

 • 2.
 Clean intake and fire pot: Vacuum ash from the fire pot, burn pot housing, and any intake openings.
 Ash can severely restrict airflow.

 • 3.
 Verify combustion fan operation: Listen for the fan during startup.
-If silent, troubleshoot the fan as in ERR FAN.
+If silent, troubleshoot the fan as you would for an ERR FAN error.

 • 5.
 Replace faulty switch: If the switch does not change state when the fan runs (test with a multimeter), replace it with a compatible airflow/pressure switch.